masonnh/NextStarterApp/README.md

 ### 3. Database Schema
 This app is extremely simple.
 Supabase automatically creates an Auth table for you.
 This is all you need for the app to work.

+### 4. Name
+This app assumes the product name is "Caster".
+You can search and replace all instances of the word "Caster" in this repo with your own product name.

 ## Tech Stack
 - NextJS
 - Typescript